 Some say that the lights are ghosts and that the noises are the sounds of their restless spirits.
 Others believe that the bottom of the lake is home to a different kind of creature altogether.
 Whatever the case, the lake is full of mystery and intrigue.

 However, scientists have other reasons for Lake Superior never giving up her dead.
 Because of the cold water, bacteria don’t grow like they would in warmer waters.
-Bacteria causes a body to bloat and eventually float to the surface.
+Bacteria cause a body to bloat and eventually float to the surface.

 The cold temperatures here help keep the bodies down in the depths.
-She does not give up her dead, but maybe she will eventually reveal the many other secrets that lie in the depths.
+She does not give up her dead, but maybe she will eventually reveal the many other secrets that lie in her depths.

-Pro Tip: Michigan’s Upper Penninsula is a gateway to Lake Superior’s splendor and mystery.
+Pro Tip: Michigan’s Upper Peninsula is a gateway to Lake Superior’s splendor and mystery.
 Here’s what you need to know if you want to camp in this northerly region: The Complete Guide to Camping in the Upper Peninsula

 How Many Ships Are at the Bottom of Lake Superior?

-The bottom of Lake Superior has an estimated 550 shipwrecks.
-Estimates of around 10,000 people have been lost to the lake.
 One of the worst wrecks came from the Ophelia, a steamer that sank in 1854.
 The Ophelia carried 150 passengers and crew when she went down in a storm.
 Only two people survived.

 The Edmund Fitzgerald, another well-known shipwreck, sank in 1975 with all 29 crew members aboard.
-People believe that the ship took on water due to leaking hatches and the huge waves eventually broke the ship in half.
+People believe that the ship took on water due to leaking hatches, and the huge waves eventually broke the ship in half.

 What About the Legend of the Underground Lake?